 Meditation

 I had been thinking on and off about free will for some time now.
 To anyone who has some time to think, the pandemic is bound to raise some serious questions about control and free will.
-The following marathon conversation between Lex Fridman and Sam Harris rekindled my interest in the subject.
-Do h . . .
+The following marathon conversation between Lex Fridman and Sam Harris rekindled my interest in the s . . .
 Read more

 Unstructured Thoughts